 2016: Adult smoking prevalence in Nevada drops to its lowest recorded level at just 16.5 percent.

 2019: SB 263 passed, requiring that vapor products and alternative nicotine products be taxed and regulated as other tobacco, implemented 30% tax of wholesale price for vapor products, penalties for selling to minors including internet sales.
 Expanded the NCIAA to included electronic smoking devices secondhand aerosol and/or vapor.

 What will happen if tobacco prevention funding is cut?

+Tobacco use is the single most preventable cause of death and disease in our society.
+If Nevada does not invest in efforts to prevent and control tobacco use, Nevadans will experience not only increased smoking rates but also increased health complications, reduced quality of life, and increased medical costs associated with the chronic diseases that result from tobacco use.
 Studies have found that once tobacco prevention funding is eliminated or reduced significantly, smoking rates begin to increase quickly, leading to a reversal of positive tobacco trends.
 A reduction of tobacco prevention funding could also result in job loss within Nevada’s public health work force, as it did just a few years ago when funding was eliminated.

 The best way for a state to reduce tobacco use and its harms and costs is to establish an adequately funded comprehensive tobacco prevention program that employs a variety of proven approaches, including smoke-free laws and periodic tobacco tax increases.
 Published studies provide evidence of the effectiveness of comprehensive tobacco control programs and tobacco control policies, in both reducing harms associated with tobacco use and increasing quit rates among smokers.